 Tricks To Beat The Treats This Halloween

 It’s that time of year again where the holidays start rolling in one after the next, and the sweet treats seem to be never ending!
-As you prepare for all the ghouls and goblins to frolic the streets, below are some tricks to beat the treats and have a healthy Halloween.
+As you prepare for all the ghouls and goblins to frolic the streets, watch video or read below for some tricks to beat the treats and have a healthy Halloween.

 Check out this chart by Pop Sugar on what it takes to burn off your favorite candies!

 Surprising?
 I bet!
 It’s important to note, as mentioned in my book, Fuel Your Performance, “calorie burn estimates are imprecise; individuals burn calories uniquely and variably…caloric intake apps can be off by 25% due to incorrect labeling, laboratory measurement error, food quality, and individual differences”.
 I also don’t want you to use exercise as a punishment from eating a piece of candy.
 The point of this is not to scare you away from enjoying a candy bar, but simply to provide some awareness if you indulge in some sweet treats this Halloween.